 Multiple directorships abound, with 105 people accounting for a third of all ASX 100 board seats.
 This highlights the challenge of expanding the director gene pool.
 ACSI’s review of new appointments shows that half of all directors appointed to ASX 100 companies already sit on another ASX 100 board.

-As the figures show, the gene pool for NEDs is very small, a sure-fire enemy of board diversity.
+As the figures show, the gene pool for ASX NEDs is very small, a sure-fire enemy of board diversity.
 With multiple directorships we run the risk of seeing the same faces from that very small gene pool on most boards.
 In order for us to see more diversity on boards, this needs to change.
-So you should not think that, if you are not already serving on an ASX 100 board, that you shouldn’t strive to gain one of those much sought after seats – quite the contrary!

 The fact that the gene pool for directorships is quite small, doesn’t mean that all is lost for the aspiring director looking to be appointed to his/her first board role.
-It only means that you may have to fight harder than the other candidate who is already sitting on a few boards to get shortlisted.
+In fact, according to HarveyNash’s Board Survey the influence of the old school ties may be fading they found…

 Diversity of perspective does matter.
 Having a broad range of collective attributes, rather than overlapping or redundant qualities, helps the board significantly in fulfilling its responsibilities of providing good corporate governance and strategic oversight.
 Boards that can collectively draw upon a broad assortment of competencies, priorities and insights are an invaluable resource for CEOs and senior management teams working in complex business environments with wide-ranging, multiple constituencies.
 Diversity of perspective leads to more innovation, better risk management, and stronger connections with customers, employees and business partners.
 While tremendous progress has been made, there is significant work yet to be done.

-The key is to not only focus on your board experience.
-In fact, if you have no board experience at all, make your case as to what attributes you bring to the table that will enhance the overall profile of the board.
-Look at where your attributes differ from those of other board members and highlight those qualities and attributes.
+Even if you have past board experience the key is to not only focus on it alone.
+Regardless of your level of experience it is essential that you can make your case as to what attributes you bring to the table and how they will enhance the overall profile of the board.
+Here it is essential that you look at how your attributes differ from those of other board members and highlight those qualities and attributes.

 But don’t stop there.
-When you prepare for your interview, prepare a short presentation you can make to the Appointment Committee (or the person doing the interview) that outlines your points of difference from other applicants for the position.
-If the question about diversity doesn’t come up during the interview, bring it up when they ask you if there is anything else you would like to bring to the board’s attention.
+When preparing for your interview, know what your point of difference is and why it is valuable (remember just because you are a female or male is not enough) to the board.
+Even if the question about diversity doesn’t come up during an interview you can be sure it is being considered so, highlight your offering when they ask you if there is anything else you would like to bring to the board’s attention.

-You don’t have to hide the fact that you don’t have multiple directorships.
-If you are well prepared for the application process and make a case for your contribution to board diversity, you will dare them not to appoint you.
+You don’t have to hide the fact that you don’t have previous directorships.
+If you are well prepared for the application process and make a case for your contribution to board diversity, you will be able to separate yourself from your competitors and 'dare them not to appoint you'.